The panoramic view and the open air museum

 - "WHEN THE MASK FALLS" BY STÉPHANE DE BOURGIES

 - JEAN-MARIE PERIER (from January 15 to March 3, 2019)

 - NIKOS ALIAGAS - THE TIME TEST - PHOTOGRAPHIC INSTANTS (from October 23, 2018 to January 6, 2019)

 Tickets also valid for temporary exhibitions

 La Arche de La Défense skating rink (event ended)

-This year again, on the occasion of the end of year celebrations, an ephemeral christmas ice rink is installed at a height of 110m on the roof of the Arche de la Défense!
-From this 300m2 ice rink, the 360° view of all of Paris is absolutely magnificent: the Eiffel Tower, Montmartre, the Arc de Triomphe? and the atmosphere is very family-oriented and friendly.
+This year again, on the occasion of the end of the year celebrations, an ephemeral christmas rink is installed at 110m high on the roof of the Arche de la Défense!
+From this 300m2 ice rink, the 360° view on all of Paris is absolutely magnificent: the Eiffel Tower, Montmartre, the Arc de Triomphe... and the atmosphere is very family oriented and very nice.

-- It is possible to lunch on sitebut the quality is not always there.
-Think about take your picnic and have lunch in the park : it's much more fun.
+- It is possible to lunch on the spot, but the quality is not always at the rendezvous.
+Think of take your picnic and have lunch in the park : it's much more fun.

-- Access by car : by the A1 freeway towards Lille, between exit 7 and 8.
-It takes about 40 minutes from Paris.
+- Access by car: via the A1 motorway towards Lille, between exit 7 and 8.
+Approximate driving time is 40 minutes from Paris

 - By air-conditioned coach from Paris (departure at 8:15 am)